abdulazizasiri/Java-Spring/Udacity-Course/Core_2_Spring_boot_Basics/README.md

 - @Select, @Insert, @Update, @Delete: Annotations representing SQL statements to be executed.
 Each annotation takes a string for a SQL statement of the corresponding type.
 For example, a @Select annotation takes a string for a SQL SELECT statement.

 - @Options: Annotation providing access to switches and configuration options for JDBC statements.

+- Salt: random data that is combined with the input string when hashing so that the resultant hashed values are unique for each row.
+This means that two users with the same password would not have the same hash in the database.